FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Privacy Preserving Concept in FedHK-MVFC

+The FedHK-MVFC framework implements a comprehensive privacy-preserving strategy that combines three complementary mechanisms: data locality, differential privacy, and secure aggregation.
+These mechanisms function in a coordinated manner to ensure the security of sensitive patient information throughout the federated learning process while facilitating effective collaborative clustering.

-In FedHK-MVFC, raw patient data never leaves the local hospital premises.
-Each hospital $\ell$ maintains its local multi-view dataset $X_{[\ell]}$ and only shares model parameters.
+\textbf{Data Locality and Federated Model Updates.} In FedHK-MVFC, raw patient data never leaves the local hospital premises.
+Each hospital $\ell$ maintains its local multi-view dataset $X_{[\ell]}$ and only shares aggregated model parameters.
 The privacy-preserving update mechanism can be formalized as:

 where no raw data $x_{[\ell]ij}^h$ is transmitted.
 For example, Hospital A with ECG data, Hospital B with MRI scans, and Hospital C with genetic profiles only exchange aggregated cluster centers and view weights, not individual patient records.
+This fundamental principle ensures compliance with healthcare privacy regulations such as HIPAA and GDPR.